 Secularism is reductionistic.
 It is the rejection of the transcendent.
 If we cannot explain the existence of everything that we see by the transcendent explanation of a Creator beyond this world, we must explain all that exists based on its constitutive elements...

-Kant, growing up in a Protestant family alienated the doctrine of vocation and created a secularized version of vocation.
-Read how Kant influenced Marx.
+Kant, growing up in a Protestant family--yet rejecting theology--alienated the doctrine of vocation and created a secularized version.
+Thus, Kant influenced Marx with a global impact.

 Providing some insight into Kant for the philosophizing theologian, the 1789 revolution was a laboratory for Kant; seeing his theories put into practice.
 Read how Kant's former students, influenced by Edmund Burke, began turning their face away from Kant.

 Kuyper provides a Biblical answer to poverty; a nuanced position to include the collective and the individual.
 Poverty is neither new, nor always a result of sin, but it must be addressed by the compassionate Christian.